DSCI-310-2025/pkg.drugage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of survey.workflow is to …
+The goal of survey.workflow is to package up the functions written in dsci-310-group-07-data-dudes.

 ## Installation